Today I made this Chocolate Covered Cherry Smoothie Bowl.

 Taste and see if you’d like to put sweetener in it.

-Top with chocolate covered cherries, cocoa nibs.
+Top with chocolate covered cherries, cacao nibs.
 There’s gonna be a little leftover of the tempered chocolate, you can drizzle that over the smoothie.
 If the chocolate has hardened since then, just slightly re-melt it before you drizzle it.

 Notes: If you don’t think the smoothie is sweet enough, add a couple tablespoons of maple syrup to it.
 My bananas were very sweet and so were the cherries, so I skipped the maple syrup.